Lab Alumni

 Catherine E. Halversen, M.A.
 1982

-Current position: Co-director for Marine Activities, Resources, and Education, and Senior Project Director with the Learning and Teaching Group, Lawrence Hall of Science, University of California, Berkeley, CA
+Most recent position: Co-director for Marine Activities, Resources, and Education (Retired), Lawrence Hall of Science, University of California, Berkeley, CA

 James M. Watanabe, PhD 1982

-Current position: Lecturer in Marine Ecology and Invertebrate Zoology, Hopkins Marine Laboratory, Stanford University, Pacific Grove, CA
+Most recent position: Lecturer in Marine Ecology and Invertebrate Zoology (Retired), Hopkins Marine Laboratory, Stanford University, Pacific Grove, CA